heroku/color/README.md

 There might be a case where you want to explicitly disable/enable color output.

 `Color` has support to disable/enable colors on a per `Console` basis.
-definitions.
 For example suppose you have a CLI app and a `--no-color` bool flag.
 You can easily disable the color output with:

 ```go